 About CASA of Ventura County

-Court Appointed Special Advocates (CASA) of Ventura County recruits, screens, trains, and supports volunteers who advocate for the best interests of abused and neglected foster children in courtrooms and communities.
+Court Appointed Special Advocates (CASA) of Ventura County recruits, screens, trains, and supports volunteers who advocate for the best interests of abused and neglected court-dependent children in courtrooms and communities.

 Court Appointed Special Advocates (CASA) of Ventura County believes that every court-dependent abused or neglected child should be safe, have permanence and the opportunity to thrive, and have a strong, compassionate volunteer Advocate.

 History of the CASA Program

 CASA originated in Washington State in 1977.
 In 1983, a Ventura County public defender brought the concept of CASA to the attention of the Dependency Court.
 The Judge presiding over the Court was fully aware of the growing need for "a consistent adult to look out for the best interest of an individual child."
 Concern was mounting over the frequent changes of caregivers and service providers that were involved in foster children's lives, as well as the negative impact of these changes on them.
 The Court began to lay the groundwork for the Court Appointed Special Advocates program in Ventura County.
 When the program first began, responsibility for training and administration was left to the court, however the recruiting of volunteers required the cooperation of other entities.